 Crisis in South Sudan

-Oxfam is currently supporting people affected by the conflict with clean water, sanitation and emergency food security.
+The declaration of famine in South Sudan reflects the collective failure to heed the countless warnings of an ever-worsening situation.
+Oxfam is currently supporting people affected by the conflict with clean water, sanitation and emergency food aid, but the situation is dire.
 You can help.

 Since fighting between government troops and rebel forces erupted in 2013:

-- 4 million people are in urgent need in South Sudan
+- Nearly 7.6 million people are in urgent need in South Sudan

-- More than 500,000 people have fled to neighboring countries, many of whom had to cross the Nile River on their way to Uganda, leaving everything they had behind and risking their lives.
+- More than 4,000 people PER DAY have fled to neighboring countries, many of whom had to cross the Nile River on their way to Uganda, leaving everything they had behind and risking their lives.

 What Oxfam is doing